 Is Neosporin Safe for Dogs?

 Yes, generally speaking, Neosporin is safe for dogs.
 According to Dr. Danel Grimmett, a veterinarian with Sunset Veterinary Clinic in Oklahoma, “small amounts of Neosporin are not harmful.”

-However, the dog’s age, size, allergies, concurrent medication use, and overall health can all influence how the medication works.
-Therefore, before you put Neosporin on your dog, check with your vet.
+This is becuase the dog’s age, size, allergies, concurrent medication use, and overall health can all influence how the medication works.

 It is also advisable to perform a simple patch test.
 Namely, before using the antibiotic ointment on the actual wound, apply a thin layer of Neosporin on intact, healthy skin.
 If there are no signs of irritation or reaction after several minutes, you can safely put Neosporin on your dog’s wound.

 How to Use Neosporin on Dogs

 Before using Neosporin on your dog, there are several things you should do to ensure safe and efficient application.